by John W. Ritenbaugh (1932-2023)

 These things we also speak, not in words which man's wisdom teaches but which the Holy Spirit teaches, comparing spiritual things with spiritual.
 But the natural man does not receive the things of the Spirit of God, for they are foolishness to him; nor can he know them, because they are spiritually discerned.

 Without God's Spirit, we were limited to producing only things within the capabilities of the spirit in man coupled with the influences of Satan.
-Though we could produce wonderful material things, the spiritual and moral fruit was overwhelmingly bad.
-What else can Satan's spirit produce?
+Though we could produce wonderful material things, the spiritual and moral fruits were overwhelmingly bad.
+What else could Satan's spirit produce?
 But now, as the saying goes, "the sky is the limit" because access to the Spirit of God empowers us (with His help, of course) to produce the life God Himself lives—eternal life.

 Produce Fruit by Wishful Thinking?

-However, doing this will not be easy because the Christian becomes a man with two natures.
-The old nature, ingrained with the thinking patterns and habits learned in this world, which lies under the sway of the evil one (I John 5:19), and the new divine nature, received as a new birth from God (II Peter 1:3-4), exist together.
-These two are irreconcilable antagonists—with the Christian in the middle, forced to make choices between them.
+However, doing this will not be easy because the Christian becomes a person with two natures: The old nature, ingrained with the thinking patterns and habits learned in this world, which lies under the sway of the evil one (I John 5:19), and the new divine nature, received as a new birth from God (II Peter 1:3-4), exist together.
+These two are irreconcilable antagonists—with the Christian in the middle, forced to choose between them.

 In Galatians 5:16-17, Paul says: